Progress report for LNE19-377

 6. At least three online professional development (PD) offerings and three state-based gatherings (one each in NY, MA, ME) held for retreat participants (n=40) and up to 60 additional farmers, farm families and employees in each state.

 In Progress – Programming scope and activities are being adapted to accommodate remote, web-based, participant engagement due to ongoing constraints on in-person gatherings due to COVID-19.
-An initial series of 3 online workshops is being developed for early 2021 in collaboration with a diverse team of external facilitators selected for their personal and professional experience grounded in social equity, interpersonal/relational dynamics, personal well-being and agriculture.
-A second set of 3 sessions will be developed for summer 2022 as an outgrowth of this series, reflecting the knowledge gained and incorporating the input of farmer participants, facilitators and advisory partners.
+An initial series of 5 online workshops were developed and offered in early 2021 in collaboration with a diverse team of external facilitators selected for their personal and professional experience grounded in social equity, interpersonal/relational dynamics, personal well-being and agriculture.
+A second set of 3 “peer support and learning circle” sessions will be developed for winter 2022 as an outgrowth of the 3-day winter retreats, reflecting the knowledge gained and incorporating the input of farmer participants, facilitators and advisory partners.

 7. At least 16 retreat participants (40% of the cohort) join in-person and/or online peer-to- peer meet-ups (in addition to the PD sessions) to provide and receive peer support.

 8. At least eight retreat participants (20% of the cohort) share their findings about social sustainability informally with at least three other producers through localized peer networks

 In Progress – Program strategy has been adapted and expanded to develop project website, listserv and social media venues to provide a range of remotely-accessible opportunities to facilitate participant engagement with one another as well as with program content/resources in light of pandemic-related limitations on travel and in-person gatherings.

 9. At least 36 retreat participants (90% of cohort) participate in capstone in-person retreat (expected Spring-Summer 2022)